wharton/automagic-rest/README.md

 `get_allowed_schemata` (default: `None`): if set, returns a list of schemata in the database to be built.
 If `None`, selects all schemata for the specific user.

+`get_extra_sql` (default: `""`): if set, appends the SQL returned by this method to the information schema query.
+Useful for exclusions.

 `get_root_python_path` (default: `data_path`): a Python path where you would like to write the models, serializers, and routes. **IMPORTANT**: this path will be wiped and re-written every time the build command is run.
 It should be a dedicated directory with nothing else in it.

 `get_view` (default: `automagic_rest.views.GenericViewSet`): the view to use.